Julia Domna: Family background

 to an Arab family that was part of the Emesene dynasty.
 Her name, Domna, is an archaic Arabic word meaning "black", referencing the nature of the sun god Elagabalus which took the form of a black stone.
 She was the youngest daughter of the high priest of Baal, Julius Bassianus, and sister to Julia Maesa.
 Through Maesa and her husband Julius Avitus, Domna had two nieces: Julia Soaemias and Julia Mamaea, the respective mothers of future Roman emperors Elagabalus and Severus Alexander.

 Domna's ancestors were priest kings of the temple of Elagabalus.
 The family had enormous wealth and was promoted to Roman senatorial aristocracy.
 Before her marriage, Domna inherited the estate of her paternal great-uncle Julius Agrippa, a former leading centurion.

 Marriage

-The Historia Augusta, a generally unreliable source, relates that, after losing his first wife around 186, politician Septimius Severus heard a foretelling of a woman in Syria who would marry a king.
+The Historia Augusta relates that, after losing his first wife around 186, politician Septimius Severus heard a foretelling of a woman in Syria who would marry a king.
 So Severus sought her as his wife.
 This woman was Domna.
 Bassianus accepted Severus' marriage proposal in early 187, and in the summer the couple married in Lugdunum (modern-day Lyon, France), of which Severus was the governor.
 The marriage proved happy, and Severus cherished Domna and her political opinions.
 Domna built "the most splendid reputation" by applying herself to letters and philosophy.
 She gave birth to their two sons, Lucius Septimius Bassianus in 188 in Lugdunum, and Publius Septimius Geta the following year in Rome.